Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `siteConfig`

+Optional.
 The site config object.

 - Required: No
 - Type: object

 ### Parameter: `slots`

+Optional.
 Configuration for deployment slots for an app.

 - Required: No
 - Type: array

 ### Parameter: `storageAccountRequired`

+Optional.
 Checks if Customer provided storage account is required.

 - Required: No
 - Type: bool